Oil & Gas Journal

-The Oil & Gas Journal is a leading petroleum industry weekly publication with a worldwide coverage.
-It is headquartered in Tulsa, Oklahoma and the journal has a major presence in Houston, Texas.
+The Oil & Gas Journal is a petroleum industry weekly publication with a worldwide coverage.
+It is headquartered in Tulsa, Oklahoma, United States and the journal has a major presence in Houston, Texas, United States.
 The journal is published by Endeavor Business Media.
 Its publisher is Paul Westervelt, and editor is Bob Tippee.
 The first issue was published in 1902.
 Its online information services started in 1994.